sgh14/quantum-sensor-simulation/README.md

-# Quantum-sensor-simulation (python)
+# Quantum-sensor-simulation
-Simulate the interaction between a two particle system and a chain of qubits using python
+Simulate the interaction between a two particle system and a chain of qubits.

 ## Set up